When it comes to men’s shaving, one debate rules them all: Safety razor vs. Cartridge razor.

 Know what?
 Lets compare.

-The Gillette Fusion (pictured left) is the most popular disposable razor, so let’s see how it holds up to the Merkur 23C (pictured right) which is one of the most popular safety razors.
+The Gillette Fusion (pictured left) is the most popular disposable razor, so let’s see how it holds up to the Merkur 23C (pictured right) which is one of the most popular double edge razors.

 First, let’s compare prices: